 Promote critical workplace behaviors and ensure incumbent workers are set up to succeed.

 Ensuring Employee Success

 Each 4-hour workshop includes small group and individual activities, role plays, scenarios and discussions for an interactive learning experience.
-Participants leave with tools and individual plans for immediate integration into the workplace.
+Participants leave with tools and individual action plans for immediate integration into the workplace.

 A true professional is one who adds value to their organization.
 In this session, cross check your professionalism against best practices.
 Learn how to positively influence coworkers and customers, relate to diversity, and adapt to various work environments.
 Understand how to use feedback to improve performance and be seen as a problem-solver.
 At the end of the session, you will have new tools that help you contribute to a healthy and positive workplace.

 Communication drives workplace engagement.
 In this session, get more strategic about communication as a professional skill.
 Tune into your personal communication style and compare it to that of your peers, supervisors, and customers.
 Learn how to customize your approach and get the best results.
 Understand what to get right in managing in-person, written, and digital interactions to prevent conflict and promote productivity.
 Leave with new methods for connecting to others at work and contributing as a high-performing employee.

 Organizations value individuals who make thoughtful decisions and set intentional goals.
 In this session, consider a 6-step process for making better work decisions.
 Practice goal writing and be ready to implement an action plan for growth and advancement.
 By understanding the concepts of habit change and influence, you will take greater ownership of your goals.
 Walk away knowing how to make your goals both personally and professionally worthwhile.